 The Carnegie-Tsinghua Center for Global Policy hosted a roundtable discussion in October, 2015 on the subject of the importance of East-West cultural and education exchanges.
 The Center invited three members of the Chao family—Dr. James S.C.
-Chao, former Labor Secretary Elaine Chao, and Deputy Chairman of the Foremost Group, Angela Chao—to share their thoughts on this important topic, particularly in light of their long-standing family commitment to developing educational opportunities and strengthening cross-cultural understanding between China and America.
+Chao, The Honorable Elaine L. Chao, and Deputy Chair of the Foremost Group, Angela Chao—to share their thoughts on this important topic, particularly in light of their long-standing family commitment to developing educational opportunities and strengthening cross-cultural understanding between China and America.

 The subject of US-Sino relations was a natural fit for the Chao family.
 Dr. Chao spoke about how much his Chinese education prepared him for the challenges he later encountered and to overcome them.
 He said that he encouraged his daughters to never forget their Chinese roots and traditions, even while immersing themselves in the new culture of America.
 In fact, this theme of appreciating and utilizing the gifts of both cultures would guide many of the activities of the Chao family.
 Dr. Chao and Elaine Chao spoke about their encouragement of young Chinese visitors to the United States to take every opportunity to learn about America, while at the same time being sure to impart to their hosts the rich cultural heritage of China.
 Angela Chao agreed, noting that in today’s highly connected world, one must be able to operate within their own environment as well as in many different cultures.